vganesh-cscc/infrastructure-kubernetes-week-1-examples-vganesh/commands/5.edit/readme.md

 ```

 Not able to change the name of the pod from vganesh to vramesh.
-The command failed with an error: name was changed.
+The command failed with an error: **name was changed**.

 It looks like only certain fields in that deployment are malleable???